DeepRank/deeprank2/docs/features.md

 #### Nonbond energies:

-These features measure nonbond energy potentials between nodes.
+These features measure nonbond energy potentials between nodes, and are calculated using [OPLS forcefield](https://en.wikipedia.org/wiki/OPLS).
 For residue graphs, the pairwise sum of potentials for all atoms from each residue is used.
 Note that no distance cutoff is used and the radius of influence is assumed to be infinite, although the potentials tends to 0 at large distance.
 Also edges are only assigned within a given cutoff radius when graphs are created.

 Nonbond energies are set to 0 for any atom pairs (on the same chain) that are within a cutoff radius of 3.6 Å, as these are assumed to be covalent neighbors or linked by no more than 2 covalent bonds (i.e. 1-3 pairs).

+Charge or vanderwaals parameters are set to 0 for those atoms that are unknown to the OPLS forcefield.

 - `electrostatic`: Electrostatic potential (also known as Coulomb potential) between two nodes, calculated using interatomic distances and charges of each atom (float).
 - `vanderwaals`: Van der Waals potential (also known as Lennard-Jones potential) between two nodes, calculated using interatomic distance/s and a list of atoms with vanderwaals parameters (`deeprank2.domain.forcefield.protein-allhdg5-4_new`, float).
 Atom pairs within a cutoff radius of 4.2 Å (but above 3.6 Å) are assumed to be separated by separated by exactly 2 covalent bonds (i.e. 1-4 pairs) and use a set of lower energy parameters.